tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 patronauthenticationservices
  id
  name
+ protocol
  library_id
  external_integration_id
 ```

+All configuration items will go into the `ExternalIntegration`

 In general, I think a one-to-many relationship between Library and PatronAuthenticationService is best.
 In general, each library authenticates its patrons in a distinctive way that no other library may use.
 That's why I gave this table a library_id.
 However, there are two cases I can think of when there's a many-to-one or many-to-many relationship between a library and the thing that authenticates the patrons.